thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/animals/ashwinder.md

 ---
+collection: Harrypedia
-title: "Ashwinder"
+title: Ashwinder
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 An Ashwinder a magical serpent that is created from the remains of magical